 Frequently Asked Questions - Course Enrolment

 A: ROSI and the SWS now have the capability to maintain waiting lists in courses.
 If the course you have chosen is full, you can choose to join a waiting list.
 You can only be on one waiting list.
 We also recommend that you look again at your 2nd and 3rd choices – they may look more attractive!
 Check ROSI regularly (but not obsessively) there WILL be movement in courses, particularly on Sept.
-3rd when ROSI reopens.
+6th when ROSI reopens.

 Q: When ROSI tells me there are spaces in a course, why am I denied enrolment?

 A: The number of spaces available can be misleading - if you are denied enrolment it usually means all the English Dept. spaces are taken.
-Bear in mind (a) one place in every course is allocated for an out-of-the-department student (b) instructors cross-appointed with another department or centre will hold spaces for students in that department/centre (c) in courses that are cross-listed with another department/centre our allocation will be proportionate.
+Keep in mind (a) one place in every course is allocated for an out-of-the-department student (b) instructors cross-appointed with another department or centre will hold spaces for students in that department/centre (c) in courses that are cross-listed with another department/centre our allocation will be proportionate.

 A: RST 9999Y (and RST 8888Y) are ROSI-generated devices for ensuring students are registered in a course for each session of the year (useful for income tax and OSAP purposes).
 They do not affect your course load; they are supplementary to it and will disappear once you have completed your degree and convocated.

-A: Students wishing to take a course (or 2 half courses) outside the department should obtain the approval of the Associate Director, MA or PhD.
+A: Students wishing to take 1 course (or 2 half-courses) outside the department should obtain the approval of the Associate Director, MA or PhD.
 A Course Add/Drop Form should be completed and signed by the Graduate Director and taken to the host department for approval.
 As not all graduate departments allow students to enrol in courses via the web, also check local enrolment procedures.
 It is not too late to begin this process in Orientation week, but if you wish to get started earlier, a copy of the Course Add/Drop Form can be found on the SGS website at www.sgs.utoronto.ca under Students/Forms.
 Complete and return it to the Graduate Administrator and Counsellor.

 Q: I have not paid my tuition fees yet.
 Can I still enrol in courses?

 A: Yes, ROSI is set up to handle course enrolment before fees payment.
-Fees should be paid by August 30th, however (unless deferred through a fellowship or a TAship) – ROSI is quite patient, but eventually she will remove you from courses.
+Fees should be paid by September 16th, however (unless deferred through a fellowship or a TAship) – ROSI is quite patient, but eventually she will remove you from courses.